 Then install some heat-resistant Dynamat inside the engine cover to dampen the noise even more.

-It’s always a good idea to start by insulating the most affected components like the roof, engine cover, and bed to begin with.
+It’s always a good idea to start by insulating the most affected components, like the roof, engine cover, and bed.
 Maybe this is all it takes to achieve acceptable noise levels.

 A possible downside of adding insulation is the cleaning job after riding in mud.
 Look for materials that won’t soak up moisture and can handle being washed using a pressure washer.